seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

 #### Step 2.
 Replicate the Script

-All the necessary data and the analysis script are located in the `/03_Spatial_Data/` directory following the layout provided in your training curriculum.
-Simply open the `markdown.Rmd` file in your R environment and run it.
-The script will automatically perform the raster-based calculation to determine the change in forest area and output the final result.
+The analysis script and its data are located in the /02_Carbon_Data/ directory.
+Simply open the ART-TREES-TMR-Replication-Demo.Rmd file in your R environment and run it.
+The script will automatically perform a simple carbon stock calculation and output the final result.

--   **Open the Script**: Launch RStudio and open the `03_Spatial_Data/TREES-TMR-Replication-Demo.Rmd` file.
+-   Open the Script: Launch RStudio and open the `02_Carbon_Data/ART-TREES-TMR-Replication-Demo.Rmd` file.
--   **Inspect the Code**: Before running, review the code.
+-   Inspect the Code: Before running, review the code.
 You'll see that it's broken down into logical chunks:
-    -   Loading required R packages (`library(raster)`, `library(sf)`, etc.).
+    -   Loading the required R package (`library(dplyr)`).

-    -   Defining key variables, such as file paths and the reporting period.

-    -   Reading in the raw spatial data (e.g., land cover rasters).
+    -   Defining the dataset directly within the script (hypothetical forest plot data).

-    -   Performing the raster calculations to identify forest change.
+    -   Performing a simple calculation to sum the total carbon stock.

-    -   Outputting the final calculated area in hectares.
+    -   Outputting the final calculated value in tCO₂e.
--   **Run the Script**: Execute the entire R Markdown file.
-You can do this by clicking the "Run All Chunks" button in RStudio or by using the `knitr` function.
-The script will process the spatial data and display the final result in the console.
+-   Run the Script: Execute the entire R Markdown file.
+You can do this by clicking the "Run All Chunks" button in RStudio or by using the knitr function.
+The script will process the data and display the final result in the console.

-The script’s output will display a single, final calculated value in hectares.
+The script’s output will display a single, final calculated value in tCO₂e.
-Compare this result to the figure reported in **Table 16 of the TMR**.
+Compare this result to the figure reported in Table 16 of the TMR.
 They should match exactly.

--   **If the results match**: You have successfully demonstrated **data reproducibility**.
+-   If the results match: You have successfully demonstrated data reproducibility.
 The combination of the version-controlled data and script in this repository has produced the same result as the official submission.
     This is a critical success for any audit.

--   **If the results do not match**: This is a key learning opportunity.
+-   If the results do not match: This is a key learning opportunity.
 It shows how even small discrepancies, a different software version, a missing package, or an altered data file, can lead to different results.
 This is a common and serious finding in a verification audit, and it underscores the need for rigorous version control and a robust QA/QC process.